kevinreynolds/docker-laravel/readme.md

 ## Postgres

-If you wish to use postgres instead of mysql, simply replace corresponding service and volume with the following snippets:
+If you wish to use postgres, simply replace mysql's service and volume with the following snippet.
+You must also *build PHP with pgsql extension* (see corresponding Dockerfile).

 **Service**